jokio/mango/README.md

 # 🥭 Mango
+Lightweight abstraction layer on top of mongodb driver to provide following features.

 ## Features

-✅ Stores `_id: ObjectId` field, but wraps it to the `id: string`
+✅ `_id` mapping to `id`

+✅ `_id` transformation from `ObjectId` to `string`.
+So you will work always with strings and mongo will store `ObjectId`.
+You will not need to worry about conversions any more.

-✅ Documents have `version: number` out of the box, and its increased by `1` every time you call update
+✅ Versioning system can be enabled per collection. `version: number`  and its increased by `1` every time you call update

-✅ Every document has `createdAt` and `updatedAt` props
+✅ Doc Dates can be enabled per collection and documents will have `createdAt` and `updatedAt`

-✅ Soft Delete & Hard Delete ability for documents

 <br/>